Cadenza Conversations

 Multi-Day Scholar Symposiums on Classical Music

-We believe that music is both a mirror and a microphone, reflecting history, amplifying culture, and shaping how we understand the world today.
-Art is an expression of human experience: threads that connect our past, present, and future.
-By immersing ourselves in the music, we uncover deeper insights into who we are today.
+We believe that music is both a microphone and a mirror.
+Composers and their works reflect history, amplify culture, and become a guide for how we can understand the world today.
+Art carries human experience, connecting our past, present and future.

 Cadenza Conversations are small-group, multi-day gatherings designed for those who crave deep, unhurried discussions about classical music and its connections to history, philosophy, and the human experience.
 These sessions, inspired by Socratic Dialogues and historical salon gatherings, bring together musicians, scholars, authors, and curious thinkers for rich, thought-provoking exchanges.